djplaner/blog/docs/2015/01/20/what-might-the-3-levels-of-organisational-culture-reveal-about-university-e-learning/index.md

 ---
+categories:
+- bad
+date: 2015-01-20 10:53:58+10:00
+next:
+  text: Learning to live with a standard look and feel
+  url: /blog2/2015/01/21/learning-to-live-with-a-standard-look-and-feel/
+previous:
+  text: Learning about case study methodology to research higher education
+  url: /blog2/2015/01/16/learning-about-case-study-methodology-to-research-higher-education/
 title: What might the 3 levels of organisational culture reveal about university e-learning
-date: 2015-01-20 10:53:58+10:00
-categories: ['bad']
 type: post
 template: blog-post.html
 comments: